ayushipatel2509/media-bias-auditor/README.md

  **Auditing the Auditors — Do LLMs Show Political Bias?**

-=======This project investigates whether Large Language Models (LLMs) exhibit political bias when tasked with detecting bias in news articles.
+This project investigates whether Large Language Models (LLMs) exhibit political bias when tasked with detecting bias in news articles.
 By scraping real-time articles from politically diverse news outlets and running controlled experiments, this application evaluates the objectivity, consistency, and resilience of AI models (specifically Llama3 8B and Llama3.2 3B).

 ## Features & Methodology